madmann91/slang/README.md

 A small, flexible and extensible front-end for GLSL.

 ## Project goal
-This project aims to provide a simple GLSL (OpenGL shading language) front-end, that is : a lexer, a parser, and a semantic analyser.
+This project aims to provide a simple GLSL (OpenGL shading language) front-end, that is: a lexer, a preprocessor, a parser, and a semantic analyser.
 The system is designed to be simple and lightweight, and well documented.
 A thorough test suite is included.

 ## Example